dishmaev/GoDebug/README.md

 * Next with F6
 * Step out with F7
 * Step into with Shift+F7
-* Click on the appropriate line in the Delve Stacktrace view to go to that stack frame
+* Click on the appropriate line in the Delve Stacktrace view to go to that stack frame.
+Deactivated by default, see [the mouse map](https://github.com/dishmaev/GoDebug/blob/master/Default.sublime-mousemap) for details
-* Click a variable in the Delve Variables view to show its children (if available)
+* Click a variable in the Delve Variables view to show its children (if available).Deactivated by default, see [the mouse map](https://github.com/dishmaev/GoDebug/blob/master/Default.sublime-mousemap) for details
 * You can also access some commands by right clicking in any view

 ## License